InsightSoftwareConsortium/ITK-Wasm/packages/compare-images/python/itkwasm-compare-images-emscripten/README.md

 [![PyPI version](https://badge.fury.io/py/itkwasm-compare-images-emscripten.svg)](https://badge.fury.io/py/itkwasm-compare-images-emscripten)

-Read files and images related to compare-images file format.
+Compare images with a tolerance for regression testing.
 Emscripten implementation.

 This package provides the Emscripten WebAssembly implementation.
 It is usually not called directly.
 Please use the [`itkwasm-compare-images`](https://pypi.org/project/itkwasm-compare-images/) instead.